The-Life/AdViewSDK_Android-3.4.1/README.md

 1. To integrate Umeng SDK, you need to put the files of umeng_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.
 2.To integrate Wiyun SDK, you need to put the files of wiyun_res given in the AdViewSDK_Android-3.4.1 to your application resource folder, and add corresponding permissions in the Andoid manifest file.

+**3.1 Add Google Play Services to your App

+you'll need to integrate the Google Play Services SDK into your app.

+This is mandatory; without Google Play Services, the SDK cannot function.

 ##IV.
 AndroidManifest.xml text configuration

 **4.1 Add permission code**